thenaterhood/gscreenshot/README.md

     remove transparency from the selection box if a compositor is not in use.
 An empty string '' is also accepted to use the underlying selection utility's defaults.

+--select-border-weight
+:   Thickness of the border of the selection box.
+Defaults to 5.

 -V, \--version
 :   Display the version, supported features, and additional relevant information.